Investment Property Mortgage Rates | September 2025

 Check your investment property rates.
 Start here

-• Credit score: A higher credit score can secure better investment mortgage rates.
-The minimum credit score for rental properties is often higher than for a primary residence or first-time home buyer.
+• Credit report: A higher credit score can secure better investment mortgage rates.
+The minimum credit score for rental properties is often higher than that required for a primary residence or for first-time homebuyers.

-• Debt-to-income ratio (DTI): A lower DTI improves your chances of securing favorable investment property loan rates during the underwriting process.
+• Debt-to-income ratio (DTI): A Lower DTI signals stability and can qualify you for lower rates during the underwriting process.

-• Cash reserves: Lenders require several months of mortgage payments in cash reserves to cover vacancies, especially for rental properties or vacation homes.
+• Cash reserves: Lenders often want several months of reserves to cover potential vacancies.

-• Experience as a landlord: Having property management experience or hiring a manager positively influences loan approval and investment home loan rates.
+• Experience as a landlord: Proven property management improves approval odds and may lead to better investment home loan rates.

 How to get the lowest investment property mortgage rates